nalsai/nalsai.de/content/en/blog/tourism-tsukihime.md

 ## Afterword

 It was a lot of fun to visit these places.
-The apartment (in Komae) and the school (in Nerima) are a bit far from the center of Tokyo, so I haven't been there, but I hope to visit them in the future.
 Sadly, the Shinjuku Suitomo Building has been renovated, so the place where the battle with Nero took place is now completely different.
 Hibiya Park, where a lot of the images of the park in Tsukihime were taken, was pretty close to my hotel and has become one of my favorite parks in Tokyo.
 I will definitely go there again and update this blog post with more photos.